HSE and Governance

 Following the acquisition of oil and gas assets, the Company will report the emissions of GHGs that have been generated as a result of its operated exploration and production activities as part of its annual HSE monitoring programme.
 GHG emissions are reported annually to the Norwegian Environment Agency and to BEIS (Department for Business, Energy & Industrial Strategy) in the UK.

 Longboat Energy is an equal opportunities employer and will recruit, employ and develop employees in line with best practice and based on the qualifications, experience and skills required for the work.
 The Company aims to create an inclusive culture where employees of any background can be themselves and fulfil their potential.
-Our policy, which is available here is to ensure there is no discrimination in employment, including in relation to gender, race, age, disability, marital status, sexual orientation or religious belief.
+Our Diversity Policy is to ensure there is no discrimination in employment, including in relation to gender, race, age, disability, marital status, sexual orientation or religious belief.
 We support the principles of, and promote respect for, the Universal Declaration of Human Rights.

 The Company is fully committed to meeting its responsibilities towards its staff, contractors and third parties who may be impacted by its activities, and to adhere to all applicable national and local legislation as well as the principles for business and human rights embodied in international initiatives, such as the United Nations Global Compact and the United Nations Guiding Principles on Business and Human Rights.
-Adhering to and implementing this policy is a requirement of anyone who works for or on behalf of Longboat.
-Read more
+Adhering to and implementing this Human Rights Policy is a requirement of anyone who works for or on behalf of Longboat.

 Modern Slavery Statement